Jonathan Young (psychologist): Career

 Joseph Campbell with Jonathan Young, 1985.

 Young is best known for his series of books, Saga: Best New Writings on Mythology.
 He assisted mythologist Joseph Campbell for several years at seminars.
-In addition to the Campbell archives, he organized the collections of psychologist James Hillman, and archeologist Marija Gimbutas.
-As a professor, Young created and chaired the Mythological Studies Department at the Pacifica Graduate Institute, working with Jungian theorists such as Robert Bly, Marion Woodman, Robert A. Johnson, Jean Houston, and Thomas Moore.
+In addition to the Campbell archives, he organized the collections of psychologist James Hillman, and archaeologist Marija Gimbutas.
+As a professor, Young created and chaired the Mythological Studies Department at the Pacifica Graduate Institute, working with Jungian theorists such as Robert Bly, Marion Woodman, Robert A. Johnson, Jean Houston, and Thomas Moore (spiritual writer).

 In 1995, Young launched the Center for Story and Symbol in Santa Barbara, California to continue the work of Joseph Campbell.
 Through the center's programs, he presents seminars internationally on the uses of mythic stories for therapists, writers, clergy, and teachers.
 He also teaches the hero's journey in screenwriting programs.
 He lectures occasionally at universities, such as UCLA, Notre Dame, and Oxford, as well as courses in Mythopoetics at Pacifica Graduate Institute.
 He is featured in the History Channel documentary Star Wars: The Legacy Revealed.
 He also frequently appears on the History Channel and H2 television series Ancient Aliens.